Nanzhao: Attack on Sichuan

 In the 830s, they conquered the neighboring kingdoms of Kunlun to the east and Nuwang to the south.
+Nanzhao's consolidation placed pressure on the Tang dynasty.

 Invasion of Annan

 In 846, Nanzhao raided the southern Tang circuit of Annan.
 Despite the raid, Nanzhao wished to maintain diplomatic contact with the Tang, but the Tang suspended official ties with Nanzhao in 854 when they refused to accept a Nanzhao envoy bearing a rhinoceros as a gift.
 Relations with the Tang broke down after the death of Emperor Xuanzong in 859, when the Nanzhao king Shilong treated Tang envoys sent to receive his condolences with contempt, and launched raids on Bozhou and Annan.
 Shilong proclaimed himself emperor and tried to negotiate a marriage alliance as well as the status of "younger brother" with the Tang dynasty.
 Shilong also killed Wang Cuodian.
 To recruit for his wars, Shilong ordered all men over the age 15 to join the army.
 Anti-Tang locals allied with highland people, who appealed to Nanzhao for help, and as a result invaded the area in 860, briefly taking Songping before being driven out by a Tang army the next year.
 Prior to Li Hu's arrival, Nanzhao had already seized Bozhou.
 When Li Hu led an army to retake Bozhou, the Đỗ family gathered 30,000 men, including contingents from Nanzhao to attack the Tang.
 When Li Hu returned, he learned the Vietnamese rebels and Nanzhao had taken control over Annan out of his hand.
 In December 860, Songping fell to the rebels and Hu fled to Yongzhou.
 In summer 861, Li Hu retook Songping but Nanzhao forces moved around and seized Yongzhou.
 Hu was banished to Hainan island and was replaced by Wang Kuan.